fortinetdev/terraform-google-cloud-modules/docs/fgt_single.md

 ```
 module "single_fortigate" {
-  source = "fortinetdev/cloud-modules/google//modules/fortigate/fgt_single"
+  source = "fortinetdev/cloud-modules/google//modules/fortinet/fgt_single"

   prefix   = "single-fortigate"             # The prefix name of all Google Cloud resources created by this module.
   hostname = "single-fortigate"             # The name of your FortiGate.
 If not set, it will be <prefix>-instance.
   # password     = "<Your admin password>"  # Optional.
 If not set, it will be the GCP instance id.
+This variable only works for FortiGate (Not working for FortiAnalyzer and FortiManager).
   region       = "us-central1"              # Region to deploy FortiGate.
   zone         = "us-central1-a"            # Zone to deploy FortiGate.
   machine_type = "n1-standard-4"            # The GCP Virtual Machine type to deploy FGT.